 XIV.
 WRITTEN AGREEMENT REQUIRED

 The selected Applicant must agree to all requirements in the RFA scope of work unless an exemption is stated in the application.
 The selected Applicant must also be willing to enter into a written agreement with County and agree to all the terms set forth in the Standard Form RFA Agreement, attached to this RFA.
 If you wish to alter the RFA including exhibits, attachments, and addenda and/or any of the terms of the example standard Agreement THE EXCEPTION must be specifically identified in your APPLICATION with reasonable alternatives presented.
 APPLICANT understands that deviations from the standard form agreements are made at the county’s discretion.
 Applicants are advised that County is not bound by the terms of the RFA until a written agreement is fully executed and any activity taken by Applicant prior to a written agreement being fully executed is done at the Applicant’s sole risk.
 If requesting any modifications, submit with your Pricing Application.
+Attachment D is included to indicate the County’s boiler plate language for a contract resulting from this RFA.

 XV.
 NOTICE TO APPLICANTS